Elaine Bearer: Music

 Bearer is a composer, who has had performances annually of new compositions.
 While at Brown University from 1991 to 2009, she was a professor in both Biology and Medicine and in Music, and she holds a secondary appointment in the Music Department at University of New Mexico.
 Her piano concerto, Ode to the White Crown Sparrow, was premiered by Tyler Lincoln and the Symphony of the Redwoods; Ah-tosh-mit Overture for orchestra was commissioned for the 125th anniversary of University of California, San Francisco (UCSF), and performed by the UCSF Symphony under the baton of Jonathan Davis; the Magdalene Passion, an hour-long oratorio for five soloists, chorus, organ and chamber orchestra, was commissioned by the Providence Singers and premiered by Julian Wachner, conductor; Ultrasonic, a symphonic tone poem, was commissioned and performed by St Mathew's Music Guild in Pacific Palisades under the direction of Tom Neenan and multiple choral works with various instrumental accompaniments have been performed by the Pasadena Promusica led by Stephen Grimm.
 In March 2018, Pasadena Promusica premiered Bearer's L'alma rapita for chorus and string quartet inspired by Carlo Gesualdo, the 16-17th century madrigalist.
-This piece will be performed by Meritage, conducted by Brian Dehn, in Orange County, CA in June 2024.
+This piece was then performed by Meritage, conducted by Brian Dehn, in Orange County, CA in June 2024.
+In 2024, her Canticle of Mary, a Magnificat, was premiered by Southern California Master Chorale in Anaheim, CA, and her new string Quartet, "O Moon", was performed by Avanti string quartet in Pasadena.

 Bearer's piece for solo flute with interactive video projections, Density silver water, was performed as part of the John Donald Robb Composer's Showcase in New Mexico by Jesse Tatum with video projections by John B Carpenter in March 2018; and The Replication Machine, for viola-clarinet duo with readings and audience participation was presented to Bruce M. Alberts for his birthday at the Metropolitan Club in San Francisco in April 2018.

-A CD of Bearer's music was issued by Albany Records.
-The score of her Nicholls Trio, written as a tribute to John Graham Nicholls, is published by Hildegaard Publishing Company.